david-rhodes/GSOPs/README.md

 Use GSOPs to import, render, edit, and export 3D Gaussian splatting models, or to generate synthetic training data.
 Synthetic data is capable of producing high-fidelity models with view-dependent effects and performant rendering on most modern devices.
 GSOPs is effective for isolating objects, eliminating noise and floaters, deforming and animating splat models, composing scenes, meshing and relighting splats, and conducting feature analysis.

+For more examples of GSOPs in action, check out [GSOPS on LinkedIn](https://www.linkedin.com/feed/hashtag/?keywords=gsops) and [GSOPs on YouTube](https://www.youtube.com/playlist?list=PLBC-5xO_PccbefAB35xGOmAmWFRXLPDCo).

 _🥉 GSOPs won 3rd place in the [H20 SIDEFX LABS Tech Art Challenge](https://www.sidefx.com/community-main-menu/contests-jams/h20-tech-art-challenge/)._

 [Join us on Discord!](https://discord.gg/mUTWa4Kv)